 Step 2: Record your dreams when you wake up

 As soon as you wake up in the mornings, write down everything you can remember from your dreams.
-Some people use voice recorders or voice notes apps on their phones.
+Some people use voice recorders or voice notes apps on their phones, while others actively keep a dream journal.
 Once you make this a habit, you'll start to vividly remember your dreams more frequently.
 Don't be discouraged if you can't remember anything at first.
 Just make a promise to yourself to write something down upon the very first moment you wake up, everyday.

 Step 3: Perform "reality checks”